 When Joe was asked to prepare something to warm the weary passengers, he was inspired to put some good Irish whiskey in their coffee.
 One passenger approached the chef and thanked him for the wonderful coffee, asking if he used Brazilian coffee.
 Joe jokingly answered, “No, it was Irish coffee!”

 A few weeks later, Chef Sheridan knocked on O’Regan’s office door.
 He showed O’Regan his new beverage in a stemmed glass and asked, “How about that for eye appeal?”
 O’Regan answered, “Genius, Chef!”
-And so was born Irish coffee, which continued to be served to passengers at Foynes and you can still today enjoy a world class Irish Coffee in our Irish Coffee Centre.
+And so was born Irish coffee, which continued to be served to passengers at Foynes and you can still today enjoy a world class Irish Coffee in our Irish Coffee Lounge.